- Feedback From Readers

 Most readers do not want their letter posted because they are afraid that they will be unfairly treated if recognized by management and boards.
 Their fears are too often justified: In fact, the word "threatening" recurs in letters and a specific section is devoted to this problem.
 The larger implication is this: It can be costly for condo owners to seek justice, especially in a public way.
 The reality is that the Condo Acts too often protect the various condo industries' vested interests rather than those of owners.

 * The percentages above go beyond 100% because over 75% of writers have more than one issue or question.
+In addition, over 25% have more than five (5) issues, a proportion that seems to have increased in the past year, in great part because the types of financial problems reported have increased.
 Percentages lower than 10% are not reported.